 Surface damage occurs due to a few main reasons.
 This can due to mishandling and improper storage procedures.
 Sleeves require to be stored in secure areas preferably on a raised surface that does not damage areas of the sleeves.
 Additionally, employing a cushioned surface is important but the best solution is to incorporate a sleeve storage system that can allow quick access and safe storage.
 Another reason for surface damage is repeated cutting and using sleeves that are not properly reinforced with durable materials where they are not sufficiently resistant to chemicals and water.

-Edge damage occurs due to mainly the repeated mounting and demount of sleeves.
+Edge damage occurs due to mainly the repeated mounting and demounting of sleeves.
 These corners can face drops and impacts often over time and the challenge is to ensure that this area is constructed with the strongest materials.
 Furthermore as mentioned earlier, if sleeves are stored vertically on a hard surface, this can lead to degradation over time and the outcome will be problems during the printing process.

-Slot damage occurs when their is a slot that the sleeve needs to latch onto.
+Slot damage occurs when there is a slot that the sleeve needs to latch onto.
 This can be mitigated with a slot depression point on the sleeve that allows for easy mounting which ensures no slippage but also no damage to the sleeve itself.

 The inner layer area of the sleeve is designed to be flexible and expandable to ensure a proper fit on to mandrels.
 Additionally, it includes Dyneema which is one of the strongest fibres on the planet which adds stability and strength.
 The overall build is light-weight and ensures that slippage is prevented.
 Furthermore, the unique material combination means that the inner area is water-resistant and chemical resistance which reduces various forms of damage from solvents during the printing process.